+- ◆ Adaptable housing that meet the needs of various family types as well as allowing for aging in place; - Safe suburban streets for children to play.

+and affordability.

-- A diverse population; - Adaptable housing that meet the needs of various family types as well as allowing for aging in place; and - Safe suburban streets for children to play. - What will we do to achieve it? - Provide broader housing choices for families, singles, older people and multi-generational families: and - businesses to provide facilities and spaces which Prepare and implement strategies and a planning framework which encourages diversity in housing and affordability.
+- What will we do to achieve it?
+Provide broader housing choices for families, singles, older people and multi-generational - families: and businesses to provide facilities and spaces which

+• Prepare and implement strategies and a planning framework which encourages diversity in housing

-- A range of public and civic spaces that promote - community gathering and integration; and A range of events which cater for both young and
+- ♦ A range of public and civic spaces that promote community gathering and integration; and - ♦ A range of events which cater for both young and